-- 52. The Ngāti Tamaoho settlement legislation contains the Crown's acknowledgment of the statements of association (known as statutory acknowledgments).
-The statutory acknowledgement areas and the relationship of the project sites to them are shown in Attachment 4.
-The project sites lie within the statutory acknowledgement areas for Hingaia Stream, Oira Creek, Whangapouri Creek, and their tributaries, and drain to the coastal marine statutory acknowledgement area over Drury Creek, Pahurehure Inlet and the Manukau Harbour. - 53.
+- 48. The Ngāti Tamaoho settlement legislation contains the Crown's acknowledgment of the statements of association (known as statutory acknowledgments).
+The statutory acknowledgement areas and the relationship of the project site to them are shown in Attachment 4.
+The project site lies within the statutory acknowledgement areas for both Hingaia Stream and its tributaries, and Otūwairoa Stream and its tributaries.
+These waterways drain to the coastal marine statutory acknowledgement area over Drury Creek, Pahurehure Inlet and the Manukau Harbour. - 49.
 The Ngāti Tamaoho Settlement Trust or any member of Ngāti Tamaoho can cite the statutory acknowledgement as evidence of their association with the area.
 Auckland Council, the Environment Court and Heritage New Zealand Pouhere Taonga must have regard to it, and Auckland Council must forward summaries of resource consent applications it receives for activities within, adjacent to or directly affecting the statutory area (or notices served on the council under section 145(10) of the RMA) to the Ngāti Tamaoho Settlement Trust.

-- 54. No areas covered by a statement of association, statutory acknowledgement or any other form of cultural or commercial redress provided in the Ngāi Tai ki Tāmaki Treaty settlement or the Ngāti Paoa Deed of Settlement would be directly affected by the project. - 55.
+- 50. No areas covered by a statement of association, statutory acknowledgement or any other form of cultural or commercial redress provided in the Ngāi Tai ki Tāmaki Treaty settlement would be directly affected by the project. - 51.
 As a general principle, an absence of specific settlement redress does not indicate the absence of an iwi's cultural association with ancestral lands, sites, wāhi tapu or other taonga within an area.
 Additionally, statutory acknowledgments are not indications of exclusive interest in a site, and sites subject to statutory acknowledgments may also hold importance for other iwi.